singlestore-labs/demo-ridesharing-sim/README.md

 Note that `NUM_RIDERS`, `NUM_DRIVERS`, and `CITY` are set for each simulator instance in the docker compose file, and will not be pulled from the `.env` file.

 ## API Server

+The API server exposes a simple RESTful interface to make queries against the SingleStore and Snowflake databases.
+The database to query can be specified by the `db` query parameter (can be either `singlestore` or `snowflake`).
+Each endpoint will also return the query latency in microseconds through the `X-Query-Latency` header.

+The following endpoints are available:
+- `/trips/current/status`: Get the status breakdown of current active trips.
+- `/trips/statistics`: Get total trip statistics.
+- `/trips/statistics/daily`: Get daily trip statistics.
+- `/trips/last/hour`: Get minute-by-minute trip counts for the last hour.
+- `/trips/last/day`: Get hourly trip counts for the last day.
+- `/trips/last/week`: Get daily trip counts for the last week.
+- `/wait-time/last/hour`: Get minute-by-minute average wait times for the last hour.
+- `/wait-time/last/day`: Get hourly average wait times for the last day.
+- `/wait-time/last/week`: Get daily average wait times for the last week.
+- `/riders`: Get current rider information.
+- `/drivers`: Get current driver information.
+- `/cities`: Get list of cities.

 ### Configuration